apache/geode/gemfire-spark-connector/doc/5_rdd_join.md

 Use API `rdd.joinGemfireRegion[K, V](regionPath, func)` and
 `rdd.outerJoinGemfireRegion[K, V](regionPath, func)` do the join
-and outer join, where `func` is the function to generate key from `t`, the element of source RDD, to join with GemFire region.
+and outer join, where `func` is the function to generate key from `t`, the element of source RDD, to join with Geode region.

 Prepare a source RDD `d4`:
 ```